ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/08-code-tuning.md

 Since sorting is such an important application, it is natural for programmers to want to optimize their sorting code to run faster.
-Of course all quadratic sorts (Insertion Sort, Bubble Sort and Selection Sort) are relatively slow.
+Of course all quadratic sorts (Insertion sort, Bubble sort and Selection sort) are relatively slow.
 Each has (as the name "quadratic" suggests)
 $O(n^2)$ worst case running time.
 The best way to speed them up is to find a better sorting algorithm.
 Nonetheless, there have been many suggestions given over the years about how to speed up one or another of